Home » Hawaii Travel Tips » Best Things to Do » 33 Things to do in Haleiwa, Oahu

 Most tourists will head back to Waikiki for dinner, but that’s a mistake.
 Traffic can be brutal and there’s no reason to hurry to sit in traffic.

-30. Check out a Surfing Museum
+24. Check out North Shore Surfing Museum

 Since Haleiwa is the surfing capital of the world, it makes sense the North Shore Surfing Museum would be located here.

-It’s a great place to learn about the history of surfing on Oahu’s North Shore, check out antique surfboards, see how they make surfboards, and more.
+It’s a great place to learn about the history of surfing on Oahu’s North Shore, check out antique surfboards, see how they make surfboards and more.

-31. Get Some Broiled Chicken
+25. Get Some Ray’s Kiawe Broiled Chicken

 If you’re heading to Haleiwa on a weekend, save time to stop at Ray’s Kiawe Broiled Chicken in Old Town Haleiwa.
 It’s the best place on Oahu to find Hawaiian-style huli huli chicken.